-Roll up, roll up to Carousel: three floors of pop up happenings, foodie events and guest chef residencies in a restaurant that’ll be reinventing itself every few weeks from now until the end of time.
+Roll up, roll up to Carousel: three floors of pop up happenings, foodie events, workshops and guest chef residencies in a restaurant that’s set to reinvent itself every few weeks from now until the end of time.

 Brought to you by the band of brothers cousins responsible for the immersive, Pan Am-style, ‘Mile High’ dining experiences, it’s located bang in the middle of Bond Street and Baker Street tube stations and contains a handsome ground floor restaurant where guest chefs are hosted each month; an expansive basement for shindigs, banquets and epicurean adventures; a third floor space for film screenings and intimate gatherings; and an outside terrace.